4 tips to navigate a career change

 Career change starts with you

-Understanding yourself is and will be central to finding meaningful work and navigating the careers landscape.
+Understanding yourself will be central to finding meaningful work and navigating the careers landscape.

 - unhappiness or boredom at work